Neslihan Yeldan

 Neslihan Yeldan (born 25 February 1969) is a Turkish actress.

+Career

 She started her career in 1987 by joining Ortaoyuncular, a community of actors.
 In 1995, Yeldan graduated from Istanbul University State Conservatory with a degree in theatre studies.
 She then worked for theatre communities such as Kent Oyuncuları, Dormen Theatre and Duru Theatre before joining Beşiktaş Culture Center.
 She nominated as best supporting actress by Afife Theatre Awards and Sadri Alışık Awards She eventually started her television career in 1993 with a role in the TV series Yaz Evi.
 Besides appearing in numerous TV and cinematic productions, she has also worked as a voice actress.
 Her breakthrough came with her role in theatrical series Bir Demet Tiyatro as Füreya.
 She was one of the leading actresses in hit revenge series "Sahra".
 She was cast in many popular series and films.